the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ---
 layout: post
-title:  "A Case for QA Endpoints"
+title:  "The Case for QA Endpoints: A Faster Way to Debug Production Models"
 date:   2025-04-23 8:00:00 -0600
 ---

+> **TL;DR**: In this post, I make the case for building dedicated QA endpoints — simplified, synchronous wrappers around your production logic — to dramatically speed up debugging and evaluation of AI/ML systems.
+I motivate / illustrate with two examples and explore when, why, and how to use them effectively.

-### 📢 Has this ever happened to you? 📢
+## 📢 Has this ever happened to you? 📢

 * You build a wonderful ML model in some ML-friendly environment
-* You deploy that model to some other environment (Staging, Prod, etc)
+* You deploy that model to a new environment (Staging, Prod, etc)
-* You go to sanity check the deployed model, and...
+* You go to sanity check the deployed model is producing expected results, and...

 #### ...the results look... kinda _sus_? 👀